Zstorm120/JihadiModPack-PS3-Fallout-New-Vegas/README.md

     -Two Perks Per level instead of One
     -Allows a perk each level instead of not getting a perk per level eventually as in vanilla

- ~ **More Perks**
+ **More Perks**
     -Adds more than +120 Perks/Traits.
-    -Includes More Perks, More Traits, More Companion Perks, DLC Perks, and all Updates
+    -Includes More Perks, More Traits and More Companion Perks [Does not include DLC Perks]

  # INSTALLATION #